Sultanah Bahiyah: Becoming queen

 In 1958, Tuanku Abdul Halim became Sultan of Kedah.
-Tunku Bahiyah was installed as the Sultanah of Kedah on his ascension to the throne.
+Upon his ascension to the throne, Tunku Bahiyah was installed as the Sultanah of Kedah.

 From 1970 to 1975, she served her five-year term as Raja Permaisuri Agong of Malaysia when Tuanku Abdul Halim became the fifth Yang di-Pertuan Agong.

 Death

-She died in her sleep at 12:23 pm of cancer and old age on 26 August 2003 at Istana Kuala Cegar, Alor Setar.
+She died in her sleep at 12:23 pm of cancer and old age on 26 August 2003 at Istana Kuala Cegar two days after her 73rd birthday, Alor Setar.
 She was laid to rest at the Langgar Royal Mausoleum in Alor Setar.

 Awards and recognition

-Sultanah Bahiyah was conferred various awards, both locally and abroad.
+Sultanah Bahiyah was honored with various awards, both locally and abroad.
 In 1970, Emperor Hirohito of Japan awarded her the First Class of the Order of the Sacred Treasure.
 Later in the same year, President Suharto of Indonesia awarded her the First Class of the Order of the Star of Mahaputera.

 In 1973, King Bhumibol Adulyadej of Thailand awarded her the Grand Cross of the Order of Chula Chom Klao.

 Sultanah Bahiyah was awarded an Honorary Doctorate in Education by the University of Malaya where she served as the Chancellor from 1972 until 1986.

 The general hospital in Alor Setar which is also the main referral and tertiary health centre in Northern Peninsular Malaysia was renamed in her honour to Sultanah Bahiyah Hospital.

 A highway in Alor Setar, Sultanah Bahiyah Highway (Federal Route 255) was named after her.

-SMK Sultanah Bahiyah, a secondary school in Alor Setar was named after her.
+A secondary school in Alor Setar, SMK Sultanah Bahiyah, was named after her.

-Sultanah Bahiyah Mosque, a mosque in Alor Setar was named after her.
+A mosque in Alor Setar, Sultanah Bahiyah Mosque, was named after her.

 Sultanah Bahiyah Library of Universiti Utara Malaysia was named after her.

 Tuanku Bahiyah Residential College, a residential college at University of Malaya, Kuala Lumpur was named in honour of her.